His Royal Highness (1932 film): Original play

 The film was based on a stage show of two acts and seven scenes which Wallace had written and appeared in the 1920s.
 It was one of a series of "revusicals" written by Wallace during this period.
 Filmink noted it was one of many "silly musicals set in exotic fictitious locations" that were popular at the time.

 Plot

-Tommy Dodd is discovered working at a New York pie stall by Alfam and Torano from the European kingdom of Betonia.
+Tommy Dodd working at a New York pie stall, where he is discovered by Alfam and Torano from the European kingdom of Betonia.
 They are looking for the missing heir to the throne and decide Tommy is it.
 They ship him off to Betonia, which is located on the Adriatic, where he is acclaimed heir.
 He is placed under the control of Yioben, an elderly female charged with training him in the royal ways.
 Tommy eventually discovers that he is not the true heir and another member of court is.
 He leaves Betonia, but with enough money to buy his own pie stall.